 As I said, I am sure that there are some who have used this program and succeeded.
-But because the program is basically a way for the owners and promoters to make lots of money at the unknowing man’s expense, it is a scam.
+Because the program is basically a way for the owners and promoters to make lots of money at the unknowing man’s expense, it is a scam.

 I could not in good conscience recommend it to anybody.

 What do I recommend?

 If you do wish to work and build a business online that can make you money, let me help you.
 I would like to recommend a program that I have found.
 Remember the $6000 I noted above that it would cost you to join the Neurogym program, well the program I recommend will charge you a monthly fee of only $49.
 Of course, you could reduce that cost by buying the service yearly(under $500).
 You will be buying 12 years of building success with the $6000.
 You would spend that amount in a short period with Neurogym.